kubeshop/testkube/docs/docs/cli/testkube_run_test.md

-      --image string                               execution variable passed to executor --iterations int                             how many times to run the test (default 1) --job-template string                        job template file path for extensions to job template -l, --label strings                              label key value pair: --label key1=value1 --mask stringArray                           regexp to filter downloaded files, single or comma separated, like report/.* or .*\.json,.*\.js$
+      --image string                               execution variable passed to executor --iterations int                             how many times to run the test (default 1) --job-template string                        job template file path for extensions to job template --job-template-reference string              reference to job template to use for the test -l, --label strings                              label key value pair: --label key1=value1 --mask stringArray                           regexp to filter downloaded files, single or comma separated, like report/.* or .*\.json,.*\.js$
       --mount-configmap stringToString             config map value pair for mounting it to executor pod: --mount-configmap configmap_name=configmap_mountpath (default [])